Elenalalala/web_scraping_hackathon/README.md

 ## intro.
 We created a tool to help budding investors with little-to-no financial background learn the fundamentals of investing.
 We used web scraping to extract important metrics from complicated financial websites, stored the extracted data into a NoSQL database, and created an easy-to-use and simple interface to compare stocks within the same industry.

+You can access the tool here: [link to be added]

 ## technologies.
 - Front-end: React.js, HTML, CSS, deployed on Netlify
 - Back-end: Node.js, MongoDB, deployed on [Heroku]